-Many challenges arise when only one person has the legal rights.
-The reality is that, it becomes extremely difficult to seek custody or visitation when you do not have any legal rights to parent the child.
+Many challenges arise when only one person has legal rights.
+The reality is that it becomes extremely difficult to seek custody or visitation when you do not have any legal rights to parent the child.
 If you do not have legal parental rights, it will become even more important to have a shared custody agreement drafted that both parties can agree upon.
 Think about the child.
 Often, divorce gets personal, it becomes more about the couple splitting than the children.
 However, when a child has been raised by two people for many years, that child may see both parents as a huge part of his or life.
 The law doesn’t always take this into account.
 Thus, the responsibility is on the parties to come up with an agreement that both parties can agree to.
 We see the challenges highlighted in cases where the child was adopted, or created through artificial insemination.

-Adoption by Same Sex Couples
+Adoption by Same-Sex Couples

 Some same-sex couples adopt.
-Others, bring children into the world through sperm-donation.
+Others, bring children into the world through sperm donation.
 When adopting, if both parties are not listed as the adopting parents this can make custody battles lengthy and cumbersome.
 Even if one spouse adopts a child before marrying the other spouse, both spouses should at some point adopt the child and legal parents to the child.
 This can occur through a second-parent adoption.

-One high-profile custody case illustrates how challenging custody cases can be when the origin of insemination is sperm-donation.
+One high-profile custody case illustrates how challenging custody cases can be when the origin of insemination is sperm donation.
 In an article entitled “Does ‘Sperm Donor’ Mean ‘Dad’?
-A couple battles for custody when a man donates his sperm to assist a women in getting pregnant.
+A couple battles for custody when a man donates his sperm to assist a woman in getting pregnant.
 In this case, the sperm donor’s intent was not clearly laid out from the beginning.
 Though this case did not occur in Florida, the lesson that can be learned is clear: you must have clear intentions when using a sperm donor and all parties involved should know exactly what those intentions are.
 Having a detailed and well-drafted contract can help to alleviate later confusion.
 Speak with an attorney whenever contracts are involved.
 Though case law attempts to provide guidance on this area of the law, it is not always 100% clear.
 In today’s society, nontraditional couples are increasing, meaning that the fact patterns represented in older cases may not reflect modern challenges.

-Alimony in a Same Sex Context
+Alimony in a Same-Sex Context

 Gay couples are increasingly getting prenuptial agreements.
 These agreements are helpful in distributing alimony in the event of a divorce.
 In Florida to determine alimony, courts consider the length of time a couple has been married.
 A marriage that lasted less than seven years is considered to be a short marriage.
 A marriage lasting over seventeen years is considered to be a long marriage.
 In Florida, permanent alimony, meaning permanent financial support, is only available for long marriages.